Dewansh1029/CLIresume/README.md

-use cli to command to know about user
+use cli command to know about user